 Barcelona in September is a great month to visit for the variety of activities and events that the city showcases.

 Festa Major del Poblenou – Street festival/party

-Festa Major del Poblenou transforms this residential area in to a street part of sorts.
-The bars, restaurants and cafés are bustling with activities and free concerts and music shows are held across the neighborhood.
-This is a great festival to try out local made street food.
+Festa Major del Poblenou transforms this residential area into a street part of sorts.
+The bars, restaurants, and cafés are bustling with activities and free concerts and music shows are held across the neighborhood.
+This is a great festival to try out locally made street food.

 Learn about National day of Catalunya – La Diada

 September 11 is National Catalan Day or La Diada.
 This day is associated with the fall of Barcelona and commemorating the sacrifices of the soldiers during the War of the Spanish Succession in 1714.
 This event was historical as it led to the subsequent loss of Catalan institutions and laws.

 This event is highly regionalized and politicized today.
 But in essence, this festival is an occasion where the people of Barcelona participate to show their pride and camaraderie as being part of Catalunya.
 You will witness all of the famous Catalan traditions like the human towers or parades of Giants, Catalan flags, and music in the streets.